-- Bloating and abdominal discomfort are not unusual for a few hours. - Taking the bowel preparation might prevent the absorption of the oral contraceptive pill.
-Additional contraceptive precautions should be taken until the next period begins. - A rare complication is an adverse reaction to the intravenous sedative and pain relief medication. - Removing a polyp can sometimes cause bleeding, although this is usually stopped during the procedure.
-Occasionally bleeding may occur after you have gone home and, even more rarely, could result in needing a blood transfusion or even less commonly, surgery. - Perforation of the bowel (making a hole) is an uncommon complication occurring in approximately 1 in 5000 cases.
+- Bloating and abdominal pain or discomfort are not unusual during the test and for a few hours following the procedure. - If you are instructed to take a bowel preparation such as Picolax or Klean Prep, this may prevent the absorption of the oral contraceptive pill.
+Additional contraceptive precautions should be taken until the next period begins. - A rare complication is an adverse reaction to the intravenous sedative (medication given to put you to sleep during the procedure) and pain relief medication. - Removing a polyp can sometimes cause bleeding, although this is usually stopped during the procedure.
+Occasionally bleeding may occur after you have gone home and even, more rarely, could result in needing a blood transfusion or even, less commonly, surgery. - Perforation of the bowel (making a hole) is an uncommon complication occurring in approximately 1 in 5000 cases.
 This is more likely to occur after the removal of a polyp and may require an operation to repair the damage. - Like all tests, there is a risk the procedure will not show up all abnormalities and, on very rare occasions, a significant abnormality may not be identified. - In a small proportion of patients it is not possible to examine enough of the lower bowel and you may require either a repeat flexible sigmoidoscopy or a different test, such as a barium enema and/or computed tomography (CT) scan, on another day to complete the examination.